top of page

 • Dress for success!
 Sometimes wearing clothes that you would normally perform in can help get you in the zone.

-• Don't forget to give your harp a good tune up before recording!
+• Please Don't forget to give your harp a good tune up before recording!

 • Have fun and remember to breath.

-The Zoom meeting link and the assigned feedback time will be emailed out to the participants using the email provided when registering 24 hours prior to the event.
+The Zoom meeting link and the assigned feedback time will be emailed out to the participants using the email address provided when registering, a minimum of 24 hours prior to the event.
+The schedule will also be posted on this website page.

-3. Participants will receive written feedback from their assigned guest harp advisor based on the video performance.
+3. Participants will receive written feedback from their assigned guest harp advisor based on the video performance and Zoom session.
 The participants can then take this feedback to their teachers, and they have the opportunity to work on incorporating the comments into their piece over the next month.

-4. The second evaluation is scheduled for April 6th in person at Faith Bible Chaple South in Denver.
-If the student participant has Covid concerns or traveling hardships, they will follow the same format as listed above for the first evaluation. *See 4a for more info regarding online only for the second evaluation
+4. The second evaluation is scheduled for April 26th in person at Faith Bible Chapel South in Denver.
+If the student participant has illness or traveling hardships, please reach out to the Mile High Chapter Board prior to to second in person evaluation so that other arrangements can be made.

-• For students participating IN PERSON on April 6th, we ask you to arrive 20 minutes before your scheduled performance time.
+• On April 26th, we ask you to arrive 20 minutes before your scheduled performance time.
 There will be a pedal or lever harp available for you to play on, however if you feel more comfortable on your own harp you may bring it as well.
 Students will have the opportunity to play their music for everyone and then receive additional feedback from your evaluator.
 The second evaluation will be of the same music in order to demonstrate improvement in performance and show mastery of the music.
-If possible, we would like the songs performed from memory at the second evaluation.
+If possible, we encourage the student to perform the music from memory at the second evaluation.

 • The Mile High Chapter Board encourages participants to arrive early or stay after their assigned time to listen to at least one other student work with the advisor.
 This is a great opportunity to show support for your fellow harpists and learn about other fun harp music you may want to learn as well!